Robert Leedy - 10:00am - 1:00pm

-If you are not using watercolor blocks, you will need a large board (at least 2” larger – all the way around – than the size of the paper you are working on. large clips or tape for securing the paper are also necessary.
+If you are not using watercolor blocks, you will need a large board (at least 2” larger – all the way around – than the size of the paper you are working on.
+Large clips or tape for securing the paper are also necessary.

-extras #2 pencil - (I use a mechanical pencil which is great for contour drawing and reducing the amount of lead on the paper; look for HB in .5 mm, .7 mm or .9 mm.)
+#2 pencil - (I use a mechanical pencil which is great for contour drawing and reducing the amount of lead on the paper; look for HB in .5 mm, .7 mm or .9 mm.)

-Plastic container for water – Cottage cheese or Tupperware-like containers are good.
+A plastic container for water – Cottage cheese or Tupperware-like containers are good.
 A quart-sized plastic ice cream container is another good one.

 Plastic spray bottle – for water; select one that has an adjustable nozzle.
-You will need this to reconstitute pigments after they dry.

-Paper towels – for wiping and cleaning your palette as well as blotting large areas of paint.
+Paper Towels – for wiping and cleaning your palette as well as blotting large areas of paint.
 The Viva brand seems more suited for watercolor.

-Kleenex - in small, travel packets; for blotting, picking up runaway paint and more subtle absorbency uses.
+Kleenex in small, travel packets – for blotting, picking up runaway paint and more subtle absorbency uses.

 Portable brush holder – to protect your investments!
 These can be the roll-up, placemat types or the folding kind with elastic straps for securing the brushes.